JordixArnau/php-Server-Environment/README.md

 header('Location: index.php?logout=true');
 ```

-Finally we redirect the user to the index.php site and add to the link a paramether that specifies that the user has just logged out.
+Finally, we redirect the user to the index.php site and add to the link a parameter that specifies that the user has just logged out.